eatcodeplay/Konsole.js/README.md

 KonsoleReport is a small PHP Backend for Konsole to send messages to.
 It requires PHP 5+ and writes its logs as JSON Files (one for each day).

-Check out the JsDocs on how to use it.
+Check out the [JSDocs](https://rawgit.com/eatcodeplay/Konsole.js/master/docs/index.html) on how to use it.

 More Documentation will be added soon hopefully :)